-What exactly is PVDF?
+What is PVDF Material?

 Polyvinylidene fluoride, or PVDF, is a semi-crystalline structured thermoplastic fluoropolymer that is highly inert, tough, and stable.
 Its melting point is 175°C and can withstand service temperatures of up to 150°C. PVDF material has excellent chemical resistance, high crystallinity, and good thermal stability, to name a few of its many advantages.